-This rate is applicable to properties that have a predominant land use of commercial or industrial, including Hotels, Shops, Restaurants and Offices and land is used for providing tourism service, including Roadhouses, Tourist Centres, Caravan Parks, Workers Accommodation, and Holiday Accommodation.
+This rate is applicable to properties that have a predominant land use of commercial or industrial, including Hotels, Shops, Restaurants and Offices as well as Roadhouses, Tourist Centres, Caravan Parks and Holiday Accommodation.

-The reason a higher rate has been applied to the GRV Commercial/Industrial category land is to reflect the additional financial impact these activities have on Shire infrastructure and services.
+The reason for the rate in the dollar applied to the GRV Commercial / Industrial category land is to reflect the financial impact and costs these activities have on Shire infrastructure and services.